 Why People Love to Visit Charleston in the Spring

-Foggy mornings and overcast skies didn’t stop us from capturing the picturesque beauty of Charleston and the stunning gardens close by.
-With tripods over our shoulders, the handful of photographers pictured at the end of this story covered a lot of ground with expert guides.
-We spent two and a half days, sunrise to sunset, with Kate Silvia and Kenneth McKeithan, and along the way, we discovered why people love to visit Charleston in the spring.
+Foggy mornings and overcast skies didn’t keep us from capturing the picturesque beauty of Charleston and the stunning nearby gardens.
+With tripods over our shoulders, the handful of photographers pictured at the end of this story covered a lot of ground alongside expert guides.
+We spent two and a half days, from sunrise to sunset, with Kate Silvia and Kenneth McKeithan, and along the way, we discovered why people love to visit Charleston in the spring.

 Charleston in the Spring